-&lt;sup>15 For courses which service a number of degree programs (e.g. "Introduction to Accounting" which has students from a number of different business degrees) or other multi-section courses, estimate the number of sections of this course necessary for the number of students from the degree program under review and indicate instructors for each of these sections.
+&lt;sup>15 For courses which service a number of degree programs (e.g. "Introduction to Accounting" which may have students from a number of different business degrees) or other multi-section courses, estimate the number of sections of this course necessary for the number of students from the degree program under review and indicate instructors for each of these sections.

-- any additional information that may be pertinent (e.g., Provincial Program Standard) optional - samples of student work at the end of the 'feeder' program optional. - For Breadth/non-core courses associated with the program, see Appendix 9.8.
+- a listing/ outline of major topics and/ or key concepts and methodologies covered in the course - learning outcomes and links to any laddering/ bridging course learning outcomes - sample course outlines - any additional information that may be pertinent (e.g., Provincial Program Standard) optional - samples of student work at the end of the 'feeder' program optional. - For Breadth/non-core courses associated with the program, see Appendix 9.8.